LordonCN/LordonCN.github.io/_posts/2019-07-26-Quickly-build-a-personal-Blog-by-yourself.md

 ---
 layout: post
-title: "Quickly build a personal Blog by yourself"
+title: "[小冬传经验]-Quickly build a personal Blog by yourself"
 subtitle: 'Dont u want to have a try ?
 Come on !'
 author: "xudongdong"
 header-img: img/wallpapers/wall-e-and-eve.jpg